 Lichens are interesting organisms.
 They are an important part of nature and are often useful for humans.
 They currently provide us with dyes and scents for perfumes.
 Historically, a few species have been used as food after a suitable preparation.
 In the future, lichens may provide us with antibiotics and sunscreen chemicals.
 Some species can withstand high levels of radiation.
 Others can be used as biological sensors that give us information about the environment.
 Some contain chemicals that may be harmful, however.

-Despite their appearance, lichens (pronounced "likens") aren't plants.
-Their bodies consist of both a fungus and an alga.
+Lichens have a wide variety of shapes and body forms.
+They also have many possible colours, including black, grey, white, green, blue-grey, yellow, orange, red, and brown.
+Despite their appearance, they aren't plants.
+Their body contains both a fungus and an alga (or a cyanobacterium).
 Each organism helps the other in some way, creating a beneficial partnership.

 Lichens are beautiful and somewhat mysterious organisms that are classified into three main types, based on the form of their body, or thallus.

 - Fruticose types have a highly branched form.
 They may be erect or hanging.

 - Crustose types look like a crust that has formed on a surface.

 Intermediate and unusual forms of lichens exist.
 For example, scaly types look like a cross between a crustose form and a foliose form.
 Jelly lichens live in moist areas and have a gelatinous appearance when wet.